Phylum: Fungi

-Phylum Microsporidia is generally included in kingdom Fungi, though its exact relations remain uncertain, and it is considered a protozoan by the International Society of Protistologists (see Protista, below).
+Phylum Microsporidia is generally included with the Fungi, though its exact relations remain uncertain, and it is considered a protozoan by the International Society of Protistologists.
 Molecular analysis of Zygomycota has found it to be polyphyletic (its members do not share an immediate ancestor), which is considered undesirable by many biologists.
 Accordingly, there is a proposal to abolish the Zygomycota phylum.
 Its members would be divided between phylum Glomeromycota and four new subphyla incertae sedis (of uncertain placement): Entomophthoromycotina, Kickxellomycotina, Mucoromycotina, and Zoopagomycotina.

 Protists

-Kingdom Protista (or Protoctista) is included in the traditional five- or six-kingdom model, where it can be defined as containing all eukaryotes that are not plants, animals, or fungi.
+The kingdom Protista (or Protoctista) is included in the traditional five- or six-kingdom model, where it can be defined as containing all eukaryotes that are not plants, animals, or fungi.
 Protista is a paraphyletic taxon, which is less acceptable to present-day biologists than in the past.
 Proposals have been made to divide it among several new kingdoms, such as Protozoa and Chromista in the Cavalier-Smith system.

-Protist taxonomy has long been unstable, with different approaches and definitions resulting in many competing classification schemes.
-Many of the phyla listed below are used by the Catalogue of Life, and correspond to the Protozoa-Chromista scheme, with updates from the latest (2022) publication by Cavalier-Smith.
-Other phyla are used commonly by other authors, and are adapted from the system used by the International Society of Protistologists (ISP).
-Some of the descriptions are based on the 2019 revision of eukaryotes by the ISP.